merak48763/maputil/README.md

 #### `#maputil:beneficial`

 - All beneficial effects.
-- Aligned with the gamecode definition.

 #### `#maputil:neutral`

 - All neutral effects.
-- Aligned with the gamecode definition.

 #### `#maputil:harmful`

 - All harmful effects.
-- Aligned with the gamecode definition.

 #### `#maputil:instantaneous`